SmartlyDressedGames/Unturned-Docs/ItemAsset/GunAsset.md

 **Attachment_Caliber_#** *uint16*: ID of a caliber to check for hook attachment compatibility.
 Requires `Attachment_Calibers`.

 **Caliber** *uint16*: ID of the caliber to check for hook attachment or magazine attachment compatibility.
+To configure hook attachment and magazine attachment compatibility separately, use `Attachment_Calibers` and `Magazine_Calibers` together instead.

 **Magazine_Calibers** *int*: Number of unique magazine attachment calibers.
 Cannot be used with `Caliber`.